Funny Farewell Messages from a Team

 - Highlight a trait: “Your calm under fire made our sprints humane.”

-- Offer a wish: “May your next team be kind, curious, and have better snacks.”
+- Offer a wish: “May your next team be kind and curious and have better snacks.”

 Pro move: pair one funny line with one heartfelt line to balance humor with appreciation.
 (Humor opens the door; gratitude does the hugging.)